biigle/biigle/README.md

-# BIIGLE Distribution
+# BIIGLE

-This is the production setup of BIIGLE.
+This is the production setup of a BIIGLE instance.
 You can fork this repository to customize your own production instance.

 Head over to the [admin documentation](https://biigle-admin-documentation.readthedocs.io/) for installation instructions and more.